 In the 18,000-square-foot fifth-floor galleries, the Whitney Museum invites guests to explore and absorb Ailey’s legacy.
 Upon stepping into the space, it is impossible to miss the video created by filmmakers Josh Begley and Kya Lou and curated by Adrienne Edwards.
 This multi-screen video installation captures the essence of the exhibit, showcasing Ailey’s works, inspirations and even his own voice.
 It captivates viewers—some sit on benches to watch the entire sequence, while others let it serve as an ambiance to the rest of the exhibit.

-The exhibit’s open design invites guests to explore Ailey’s life in their own way, divided into 10 distinct sections.
-Visitors might be drawn to the large modern works, immersive audio experiences, or even a simple painting.
+The exhibit’s open design, divided into 10 distinct sections, invites guests to explore Ailey’s life in their own way.
+Visitors might be drawn to the large modern works, immersive audio experiences or even a simple painting.
 In the section dedicated to Ailey’s influences, museumgoers can view archives of his personal notes.
 His theater, literature and music studies are represented through works by Duke Ellington, literature by Tennessee Williams and an extensive collection of video inspirations.

 Embracing Ailey’s past, the Southern Imagery section defines his roots in rural Texas.
 As a child, Ailey witnessed his mother working in cotton fields and as a domestic in white homes to support their family.
-“Edges of Ailey” chooses to exhibit the poverty, racism and perseverance he faced through paintings detailing the experiences that formed who he became.
+“Edges of Ailey” chooses to exhibit the poverty, racism and perseverance he faced through paintings detailing the experiences that formed him.

 The remaining sections continue to weave a rich narrative of Ailey’s impact and legacy, covering themes such as migration, liberation and the vital role of Black women in his life and work.
 Separately from the exhibit, visitors looking for a fully comprehensive view of Ailey’s works may attend performances by the Alvin Ailey American Dance Theater.
 The Alvin Ailey American Dance Theater is performing week-long residencies at the Whitney Museum, displaying both restagings of Ailey’s choreography and new works in honor of his life.